 Meet with an Advisor

-- It’s often helpful to meet with an academic advisor, especially if you’re a new student.
-Advisors see students on a walk-in basis at the Welcome Center Building.
+- It’s often helpful to meet with an academic advisor, especially if you are a new student.
+Advisors can see students on a walk-in basis at the Welcome Center or by appointment.

-- To see what classes you need to take for your program of study, or to see what classes you’d need if you switched to a different program, log on to WebAdvisor and use the Program Evaluation Tool.
+- To see what classes you need to take for your program of study or to see what classes you would need if you switched to a different program, log on to WebAdvisor and use the Program Evaluation Tool.

 Register for Classes

 - Register online from any computer using WebAdvisor.
 Computers are available at the Welcome Center to do this.